Newcomers: Please note that hyperlinks are green. Try this step-by-step guide to get the most out of this page of links.

 One of the many informative pages at the Las Pilitas Nursery site mentioned above.
 A tip of the hat to the late Bert Wilson for starting the nursery, doing the research, and publishing so much free information on CA native plants.

-Santa Monica Mountains Trail Council’s Plant Archives
+Santa Monica Mountains Trail Council’s page includes links to Plant of the Month, Plant Archives and more.

 Encyclopedic resource on the entire plant kingdom, including many that reside locally.
 Several — Yarrow and Chickweed, for example — get extra attention in the way of informative articles but it’s mainly for taxonomy geeks.